 Find out more about how you can short EnPro Industries stock.

-While EnPro Industries's payout ratio might seem fairly standard, it's worth remembering that EnPro Industries may be investing much of the rest of its net profits in future growth.
+While EnPro Industries's payout ratio might seem low, this can signify that EnPro Industries is investing more in its future growth.

 EnPro Industries, Inc. engages in the design, development, manufacture, marketing, and service of engineered industrial products worldwide.
 It operates through three segments: Sealing Technologies, Advanced Surface Technologies, and Engineered Materials.
 The Sealing Technologies segment offers single-use hygienic seals, tubing, components and assemblies; metallic, non-metallic, and composite material gaskets; compression packing products; hydraulic components; expansion joints; pipeline casing spacers/isolators; and dynamic, flange, resilient metal, elastomeric, and custom-engineered mechanical seals for chemical and petrochemical processing, pulp and paper processing, power generation, food and pharmaceutical processing, primary metal manufacturing, mining, water and waste treatment, heavy-duty trucking, aerospace, medical, filtration, and semiconductor fabrication industries.
 This segment also provides aseptic fluid transfer products for the pharmaceutical and biopharmaceutical industries.
 The Advanced Surface Technologies segment offers cleaning, coating, testing, refurbishment, and verification services for critical components and assemblies used in semiconductor manufacturing equipment, as well as for critical applications in the space, aerospace, and defense markets; and specialized optical filters and thin-film coatings for various applications in the industrial technology, life sciences, and semiconductor markets.
 The Engineered Materials segment provides self-lubricating, non-rolling, metal polymer, engineered plastics, and fiber reinforced composite bearing products; and precision engineered components and lubrication systems for reciprocating compressors.